elohimgv/elohimgv/README.md

-For the long term I have interest in decentralzced internet and machine learning.
+For the long term I have interest in decentralized internet and machine learning.

 - 📫 How to reach me: elohim.guevara@gmail.com